bootstrapworld/curriculum/lessons/Core/piecewise-functions-conditionals/langs/en-us/slides.md

 Let's see how the Design Recipe could help us to write a piecewise function.

 * Turn to @printable-exercise{red-shape-dr.adoc}
-* How do the Contract and Purpose Statement compare to other Contracts we've seen?
+* How do the Contract and Purpose Statement compare to other @dist-link{Contracts.shtml, Contracts} we've seen?
 * How do the examples compare to other examples we've seen?

 <!--